 “NPC was in another state, almost 400 miles away.
 We hadn’t worked with them before.
 Would their quality be what we were used to?” explains Deborah Hartman, a district administrator.

-We knew that, by erasing geographical and quality concerns early on, we could establish a working trust level and hit the ground running.
-We worked closely with test administrators to gain greater insight into their specific requirements and unique logistical challenges before addressing the project itself.
+By erasing geographical and quality concerns early on, we knew that we could establish a working trust level and hit the ground running.
+NPC worked closely with test administrators to gain greater insight into their specific requirements and unique logistical challenges before addressing the project itself.

 The printing portion of this project was pretty straightforward: producing test forms, answer sheets and 12- to 36-page test booklets.
 On the flip side, there was significant complexity in the varying page counts, different test versions for multiple subjects and grade levels, as well as generating distribution labels for delivery to multiple testing locations.